 THREE STARS (OUT OF FIVE)

-Shadow in the Cloud is screening as part of this year’s AFI Festival, which is being presented virtually between October 15th and 22nd 2020.
+Shadow in the Cloud was originally reviewed as part of this year’s AFI Festival, which was presented virtually between October 15th and 22nd 2020.
 For more information head to the official AFI page.